Leaveer/cse15l-lab-reports/LabReport_3.md

 ```
 This code searched all documents under the technical that  match the "Hopkins", but only shows the file's name.
 And there are few matched files.

-## 4. “grep” can be use to show the line number of the matched files by add "-n" behind the grep,
+## 4. “grep” can be use to show the line number of the matched files by add "-n" behind the grep.
+This is also usful to find where I wrote it problem.
+This "-n" is more sepefic on which line I wrote on which file.
+Sometimes I forgot where I wrote something.
+Same example, I want to know what date I wrote "apple' and where is "apple" in that date. "-n" could use on it to search the line number to check where it is inside the file to help me to determine some indormation.
+It is a really usful tool to give out detail information about the data location.

 ```
 [cs15lsp23bo@ieng6-202]:stringsearch-data:189$ grep -rn LICR ./technical